-The Social Equity Framework provides a common set of principles so that every member of our community can be supported to participate fully, be included, and can live a healthy and fulfilling life.
-The framework informs how we will work with the community to become a thriving region, with equitable access to council services and facilities, partnerships that achieve better health outcomes, and an approach that harnesses community knowledge to drive sustainable change.
+The Social Equity Framework provides a common set of principles where every member of our community can be supported to participate fully, be included, and can live a healthy and fulfilling life.
+The framework informs how we will work with the community to become a thriving region with equitable access to services and facilities, partnerships that achieve better health outcomes and opportunities to harness community to drive sustainable change.
+A community with equitable access to council services and facilities, partnerships that achieve better health outcomes and harness community knowledge to drive sustainable change.

 This framework also considers the concepts of social justice, equity, diversity, inclusion, and human rights in every service and program we deliver, and every space and place we manage.
-By adopting an equity approach, we will move closer to realising social justice in our community.

-Aligning to the community's 30-year Clever and Creative Vision and Our Community Plan 2021-25, the framework will help us strive for a fairer society by reducing barriers and sharing resources fairly.
+Aligning to the community's 30-year clever and creative vision and Our Community Plan 2021-25, the framework will help us strive for a fairer society by reducing barriers and sharing resources fairly.

 By putting equity at the centre of everything we do, we will build a healthy, thriving community where everyone is welcomed and valued.

-Figure 1: Visual representation of Equality, Equity, Justice
+Figure 1 | Visual representation of Equality, Equity, Justice